View Diane Handfield's Obituary on TheDay.com and share memories

 |

-Waterford - Diane Mary Handfield, 79, of Waterford entered eternal life May 14, 2019.
+Waterford - Diane Mary Handfield, 79, of Waterford entered eternal life May 14, 2019, surrounded by her loving family.
 She was born Oct.
-17, 1939, in New London.
-She was the beloved wife of Robert Handfield, Sr. who survived her.
-Mrs. Handfield worked at the former Cohanzie Elementary School for many years.
+17, 1939, in New London the daughter of the late Warren and Mary (Littlefield) Strutt.
+She attended local schools in New London, later graduating from New London High School.
+She was united in marriage, to Robert Handfield, Sr. June 20, 1959, in St. Mary Star of the Sea Church, Robert survives her.
+Diane worked at the former Cohanzie Elementary School for many years.

+Besides her husband of nearly 60 years, she is survived by her four children, Robert Handfield, Jr. of East Lyme, Cheryl Santostefano of Middletown, Lisa Handfield of Sterling and Michelle Booth of Quaker Hill; four siblings, Charles Strutt, Warren Strutt, George Strutt and Judith Socha; her eight grandchildren; and two great-grandchildren.

 Her family will receive relatives and friends from 8:30 to 9:30 a.m.
 Monday at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
-Followed by a Mass of Christian Burial at 10 a.m. in St. Joseph Church, New London.
-Interment will follow in St. Mary Cemetery, New London.
+Followed by a Mass of Christian Burial, at 10 a.m. in St. Joseph Church, New London.
+Interment will follow in St. Mary's Cemetery, New London.